CottageLabs/localvoices/README.md

 * id - the system's internal identifier for the song

-This returns a full JSON representation of the song, including all of the song variations
+This returns a full JSON representation of the song, including all of the song variations, as held in the index (not the store)

 **4/ List the singers alphabetically**